 Females fully winged, or with wings shorter than thorax width.
+Antennae 8-segmented, III & IV each with a forked sense cone.
 Head with 3 pairs of ocellar setae, pair III short on anterior margins of triangle; compound eyes with 6 prominent pigmented ommatidia; mouth cone extending between fore coxae.
-Antennae 8-segmented, III–IV with forked sensorium.
 Pronotum with one pair of rather short posteroangular setae.
 Fore wing, when present, with 2 complete rows of veinal setae, posteromarginal fringe cilia straight.
 Abdominal tergites II–VIII with median setae longer than distance between their bases; tergite VIII with complete posteromarginal comb of microtrichia.
 Sternites II–VII with 10–18 small discal setae, one or more of these setae arising at posterior margin.

 Male with wings shorter than thorax width; sternite III antecostal area with a glandular opening.